paoloarciaga/belly-button-challenge/README.md

 - Used otu_labels for hovertext.

 **2. Bubble Chart displaying each sample.**
 - Used otu_ids for x values.
 - Used sample_values for y values and marker size.
 - Used otu_ids for marker colors.
 - Used otu_labels for text values.

-3. ### Demographic Information Panel with sample metadata.
+**3. Demographic Information Panel with sample metadata.**
 - Displayed key-value pairs from the metadata JSON object on the page.

-4. ### Gauge Chart
+**4. Gauge Chart**
 - Displayed the weekly washing frequency of the selected individual

 I worked with my tutor who helped edited parts of my code such as initializing the page with the first sample, and the sections where I edit the gauge chart.
 Upon doing so, I was able to complete this project and successfully deploy my dashboard to GitHub pages.